ivni195/BSO_antirootkit_LKM/README.md

 ```
 ### Disabling memory write protection
 Now we have the `sys_call_table` address, but we still can't overwrite its entries,
-because it's read-only.
-We read from the Intel manual
+because it's located in read-only memory.
+The Intel manual reads:
 > Write Protect (bit 16 of CR0) — When set, inhibits supervisor-level procedures from writing into read-
 > only pages; when clear, allows supervisor-level procedures to write into read-only pages (...).